A Grass-Roots Movement For Healthy Soil Spreads Among Farmers

 There may, in fact, be a marketing angle to soil health.
 Some food companies have been talking about a new label for food that's grown using methods that improve the soil.
 On the supermarket shelf, it might take its place beside packages labeled as organic, non-GMO, or Fair Trade.
 This one might be called "regenerative."

 Proponents of such a label say it could encourage farmers to join the movement, paying them to help the soil.
-But Matthew Dillon, director of agriculture for Clif Bar & Company, doesn't think its a good idea, at least not yet.
+But Matthew Dillon, director of agriculture for Clif Bar & Company, doesn't think it's a good idea, at least not yet.

 There's a lot of uncertainty about what farming practices really are best for the soil in different regions, he says, so it's too soon to starting using such labels.
 In an interview with the news site Food Navigator, Dillon said that the labels "may be "good for marketers, but they may not necessarily be good for consumers or for farmers if we're not all clear what the terms mean," he says.